 We’ve alluded to an exciting clinical trial in recent posts.
-It’s the most comprehensive NMN study to date on human subjects, with 80 participants ranging between the ages of 40 and 65, and an eye to determining dosing efficacy.
+It’s the most comprehensive NMN clinical trial to date on human subjects, with 80 participants ranging between the ages of 40 and 65, and an eye to determining dosing efficacy.
 Wonderfeel partnered with Abinopharm, the author of the study, for early access.
-While the study is in the process of being peer-reviewed, let us share some preliminary findings.
+The study is now peer-reviewed, but let us share our preliminary findings.

 Our own Andrew Salzman MD, a leading biomedical expert, reviewed the raw data and concluded that the study itself was very well done.
-What’s more, the manuscript, published recently in The Lancet, confirms that NMN effectively raises NAD levels in the blood, and health scores for participants taking NMN improved significantly over the course of the trial.
+What’s more it confirms that NMN effectively raises NAD levels in the blood, and health scores for participants taking NMN improved significantly over the course of the trial.
 In addition to substantiating the role of NMN in human health, the study also highlights the importance of dosing for efficacy.

 It’s important to note that the study’s authors focused on mean averages in their data interpretation.
 In analyzing the raw data of this latest, greatest NMN clinical trial, it became clear to the Wonderfeel team that an interpretation based on the median is warranted.
 Let’s get to it.